-It was an exciting day in La Mesa, California.
-I was able to visit my local quilt shop that usually has everything, JoAnn’s, which has almost everything else, and my local Sew and Vac which should have everything that goes with a brand new sewing machine.
+La Mesa, California, experienced a day filled with excitement.
+I was able to go to my local JoAnn’s, which has practically everything else, as well as my local Sew and Vac, which should have everything that goes with a brand new sewing machine.
+In addition, I was able to go to my local quilt store, which typically has everything.

-But there I was, it was 5:00 Saturday afternoon, and I did not have an extension table for my new sewing machine, none in sight, and now all of the likely stores were closed.
-Little did I know that each model of each machine would need a different extension table.
-Although, now that I look at it, it does make sense.
+But there I was, it was 5:00 on a Saturday afternoon, and I didn’t have an extension table for my new sewing machine.
+I looked about, but there wasn’t a single one in sight, and all of the places that were likely to have had it had already closed.
+My ignorance led me to believe that all versions of each machine would have the same extension table requirements.
+Having said that, when I really think about it, it does make logic.

 Still, as you all know, quilters are very resourceful, and I had boxes — lots of boxes, all sizes and shapes of boxes.
 All I needed to do was find one that had a big, flat bottom that could be cut up and used for an extension table.
 So, that turned into my Saturday night project.
 And, I’m happy to say, it turned out pretty good, which is why I am glad to share it with you.